tmf-map/docsite/docs/typescript/4.class/data-modifiers.md

 TypeScript introduced the keyword `readonly`, which makes a property as read-only in the class, type or interface.

 Read-only members can be accessed outside the class, but their value cannot be changed.
-Since read-only members cannot be changed outside the class, they either **need to be initialized** at declaration or inside the class constructor.
+Since read-only members cannot be changed outside the class, they either **must be initialized** at declaration or inside the class constructor.

 ```typescript
 class Employee {